Sandi Patty: Singing career

 Patty recorded her first album, For My Friends, an independent effort, that landed in the hands of executives at Singspiration! records.
 In 1979, she was signed to Singspiration! and released her first professional record, Sandi's Song.
 According to the FAQ section on her website, the name on her birth certificate is Sandra Patty.
 A printer's error on the labeling listed her name as Sandi Patti, and she used this moniker as her stage name for the next fifteen years, before correcting it to Sandi Patty.

 Patty's career expanded after she won her first two GMA Dove Awards in 1982 and began singing backup for Bill Gaither and the Bill Gaither Trio.
 She headlined her first national tour in 1984 and reached national acclaim after her rendition of "The Star-Spangled Banner" was included during the ABC Statue of Liberty re-dedication broadcast on July 6, 1986.
 This exposure led to multiple mainstream television appearances including The Tonight Show, Christmas in Washington, Walt Disney's Fourth of July Extravaganza, and the 1998 Pepsi 400; the clip was frequently used on television sign-offs for the remainder of their existence.
 She was invited to sing the national anthem at the Indianapolis 500 in 1987–88, 1990–92, and once again in 2013.

 In 1990, Patty's inspirational single release, "I'll Give You Peace", written by Constant Change aka Dawn Thomas and Thomas Yarbrough, was released on one of her most popular records, entitled, Another Time...Another Place, which peaked at #2 on the Billboard Christian Albums charts.
 At the peak of her career, Patty's concerts were so heavily attended that she performed in often sold-out mainstream arenas and concert halls across the United States.
 In the late 1980s and early 1990s, she averaged over 200 concerts a year and supported a staff of over 30 that managed her career.
-During this period of time Patty was noted, often critically, as the highest-paid singer in the Christian music industry averaging over $100,000 per appearance, largely due to massive touring and high-profile public appearances.
+During this period of time Patty was noted, often critically, as the highest-paid singer in the Christian music industry averaging over $10,000 per appearance, largely due to massive touring and high-profile public appearances.

 Divorce

 In 1992, the news of Patty's divorce from manager John Helvering shocked the gospel music industry.
-The reason for the split was later revealed to be infidelity, which subsequently stalled her career in the mid 1990s.
+The reason for the split was later revealed to be infidelity, which subsequently stalled her career in the mid-1990s.
 It was later reported that during her marriage she had an extramarital affair with her backup singer, Don Peslis, who was also married at the time.
 Patty divorced Helvering in 1993 and married Peslis in August 1995.
 Confronted with rumors of the affair just two weeks into her marriage with Peslis, Patty made a full confession to her church congregation.
-During this time, Patty received support from national figure, Charles Schulz, the creator of the Peanuts comic strip.
-He referenced her in a comic strip, and Patty is quoted in a recent spiritual biography of Schulz as having been touched by the gesture.
+During this time, Charles Schulz, whom Patty had previously met through a mutual friend, referenced her in a Peanuts comic strip in a gesture of support.
+Patty said of the strip, "He just kind of said ...
+'I see you, it's okay.'"